Flocash/ecomsdk/README.md

 Android SDK and sample for Flocash Ecom API

 # How to use SDK lib
-1. Add lib to your android application
+1. Add lib to your android application.

 Copy ecomsdk.jar to project libs folder.
 Change build.gradle and add following line
   ```dependencies {
   ....
     compile files('libs/ecomsdk.jar')